seapath/ansible/inventories/README.md

 # If set to true, the network playbook will start by wiping the /etc/systemd/network/ directory content, this can help cleaning old conflicting files.
 # THIS MUST NOT BE USED WITH skip_recreate_team0_config at the same time or the cluster network config won't be recreated.
 ```

+## SEAPATH Ansible inventories examples description

+All inventories examples are in YAML format.
+The example inventories are:
+* `seapath_demo_cluster_definition_example.yml`: SEAPATH cluster demo
+* `seapath_standalone_definition_example.yml`: SEAPATH standalone hypervisor setup
+* The complex SEAPATH cluster inventories are:
+	* `seapath_cluster_definition_example.yml`: physical machines
+	* `seapath_ovstopology_definition_example.yml`: cluster internal network (Open vSwitch topology)
+	* `seapath_vm_definition_example.yml`: virtual machines

+The directory also contains the firewall rules `iptables_rules_example.txt` which are referring in `seapath_cluster_definition_example.yml`.

+The simple SEAPATH cluster inventory require only minor tweak to be adapted.
+In all other files described, all the options which do not match a realistic case and need to be modified are indicated.

 ### SEAPATH demo cluster inventory